bilke/Craft-Docs/source/plugins/components/fieldtypes.rst

 .. container:: tip

    **Note:** To make sense of that template path, see :ref:`plugin-template-paths`.

-For a plugin, the first string that you pass into render should be in the format ``{lowercase plugin handle}/{relative path to your template from your plugin’s template folder}``.

-The above example will first try to resolve to:

-``plugins/cocktailrecipes/templates/ingredientlist/settings.html``

-If that does not exist, it will look for:

-``plugins/cocktailrecipes/templates/ingredientlist/settings/index.html``

-Note that the ``templates`` folder segment is assumed as is not needed when calling render.

 If you need to do any processing on your settings’ post data before they’re saved to the database, you can do it with the ``prepSettings()`` method: